bloominstituteoftechnology/Sprint-Challenge--Intro-C-OS/README.md

 Name at least three things that an operating system is responsible for handling?

+Operating systems are responsible for the following:
+  - operating systems provide a graphical user interface which makes computers accessible and user friendly
+  - operating systems are responsible for hardware management
+  - operating systems manage memory

 ## Challenge 2

 Write a program in C, `lsls.c`, that prints out a directory listing for the